simphony/wrapper-development/README.md

 (in particular the
 [wrapper development section](https://simphony.readthedocs.io/en/v4.0.0rc4/developers/wrappers.html)).

-You may clone this repository and use it as a template to create your own wrapper.
-It provides project configuration files, a folder structure and even a minimalistic implementation of a wrapper.
+Clone this repository to use it as a template to create your own wrapper.
+It provides project configuration files, a folder structure, an example of a minimalistic implementation of a wrapper, and a documentation template.

 The version number of this project matches the number of the [`simphony-osp`](https://pypi.org/project/simphony-osp/4.0.0rc4/) package